 When you have bronchitis, it’s important to loosen the mucus in your chest so you can cough it up and breathe more easily.
 The best way to thin mucus is to drink plenty of fluids like water, diluted fruit juices, herbal tea, and clear soups.
 Aim for eight to 12 glasses a day.
 Try to stay away from alcohol and caffeine.

 Breathe in Steam

 This is another way to loosen mucus so it can move out of your body faster.
-To make a steam bowl, boil water in a kettle and pour it into a large, heatproof bowl.
-(Make sure it’s not too hot, though -- that can irritate the lining in your nasal passages.)
+To make a steam bowl,pour hot water into a large, heatproof bowl. ( Be very careful not to get burned and do not use water that is very hot especially around children.)
 Drape a towel over your head and lean over the bowl, making a tent with the towel to keep in the steam.
 Breathe in the vapors for up to 10 minutes.
 You also might take a hot shower or sit in a steamy bathroom.

 Use a Humidifier